National Primary School Cup & Shield

 While we try and have each school play an even number of home and away games this is not always possible as not all schools have artificial wickets.

-The playing conditions have been updated on 2 February 2017 in consultation with New Zealand Cricket.
+The playing conditions have been updated for the 2018 competition in consultation with New Zealand Cricket.

 CricHQ is the competition administration system for the National Primary School Cup and Shield.
 Schools can use this system to keep track of player stats, enter results and live score games.
 While it may seem daunting, CricHQ is very easy to use!
 Here are some basic instructions to get you on your way: